 1. Make bold choices with pattern

-The electric mix of pattern on the walls and ceiling not only create an inspiring place to work, but they blur the boundaries of the room so you can't quite clearly make out the edges of the room.
+The electric mix of pattern on the walls and ceiling not only create an inspiring place to work, but they blur the boundaries of the room so you can't quite clearly make out the edges.
+A smart interpretation of home office wall decor.
 It's maximalist yes, but the fact there's the simple color palette of just blues and whites prevents it was being too visually overwhelming.

 2. Keep it simple